danieldurodola02-web/Solar-System-Quiz-And-Space-Knowledge-App/README.md

 	- Correct/incorrect feedback
 	- A simple results breakdown
  - For ask-the-universe mode,you will see:
- - predefined list of questions
+ . predefined list of questions
- - Answer to your choice of question
+ .
+Answer to your choice of question

 # Why I Built This

 I created this project to practice:
-	- Writing clean and structured Python code
+	•	Writing clean and structured Python code
-	- Storing and managing data
+	•	Handling user input
-	- Building small but meaningful applications
+	•	Building simple software applications
-	- Improving at text-based user interfaces
+	•	Improving my problem-solving and programming structure
-	- Developing real projects I can showcase on GitHub
+	•	Creating real projects to showcase my growth,and i believe it is educational,engaging,and fun.

- .
-I believe it is fun and educational
+I will continue expanding this app with new levels and the “Ask the Universe” feature overtime.

 # Author
 Durodola Daniel